AetherKhronus/AetherKhronus/README.md

 <br>
 My name is Pedro but I go by Aether Khronus online.
 <br>
-I'm a 21 year old portuguese *computer engineering* student who is *enthusiastic* about video game development and who *streams* from time to time.
+I'm a 22 year old portuguese *computer engineering* bachelor who is *enthusiastic* about video game development and who *streams* from time to time.
 <br>
 I speak *portuguese*, *german* and *english* fluently.
 <br>